 Separately, a host of ISO standards were specifically designed to promote standardization of security practices in regulated industries.

 4. Your Security Team is Overloaded

 It is no secret that the cyber talent gap is tremendous across all markets.
 It follows that many in-house security teams are understaffed and operate at maximum capacity.
-Over reported an overwhelming workload last year and 35% were confronted by extra projects, started by other IT departments without any security oversight.
+Over 30% of cybersecurity professionals reported an overwhelming workload last year and 35% were confronted by extra projects, started by other IT departments without any security oversight.

 The rapidly growing technical estate enterprises now operate also leaves IT security teams with a larger number of incidents and alerts to handle.
-To a point where admit that they have to turn off high-volume alerting features when they already have too many alerts in the processing queue.
+To a point where 49% of professionals admit that they have to turn off high-volume alerting features when they already have too many alerts in the processing queue.

 How come alert fatigue happens so often when we now have stellar SOC technology such as SIEM and SOAR solutions?
 In most cases, alert fatigue happens due to:

 - Outdated or over-sensitive heuristic policies, resulting in low-fidelity alerts.